Edit

 4. Select Roadmunk from the results, and then add the app.
 Wait a few seconds while the app is added to your tenant.

 Alternatively, you can also use the Enterprise App Configuration Wizard.
-In this wizard, you can add an application to your tenant, add users/groups to the app, assign roles, as well as walk through the SSO configuration as well.
+In this wizard, you can add an application to your tenant, add users/groups to the app, assign roles, and walk through the SSO configuration as well.
 Learn more about Microsoft 365 wizards.

 Configure and test Microsoft Entra SSO for Roadmunk